Gnurou/v4l2r/README.md

 higher-level vicodec encoder running in its own thread.
 It can be run as
 follows:

-    cargo run --example fwht_encoder -- /dev/video0
+    cargo run --example fwht_encoder -- /dev/video0 --stop_after 20 --save test_encoder.fwht

+This invocation will encode 20 generated frames and save the resulting stream in `test_encoder.fwht`.
 Pass `--help` to the program for further options.

 `lib/examples/simple_decoder` is a decoder example able to decode the streams produced by the `fwht_encoder` example above, as well as simple Annex-B H.264 streams.
+For instance, to decode the FWHT stream we just created above:

+    cargo run --example simple_decoder -- test_encoder.fwht /dev/video1 --save test_decoder.bgr

+`test_decoder.bgr` can be checked with e.g. [YUView](https://github.com/IENT/YUView).
+The format
+will be 640x480 BGR, as reported by the decoding program.

 Finally, `ffi/examples/c_fwht_decode/` contains a C program demonstrating how to use the C FFI to decode a FWHT stream.
-See the `Makefile` for build and use instructions.
+See the `Makefile` in that directory for build and use instructions.
+The program is purely for demonstration purposes of the C FII: it is hardcoded to decode the `sample.fwht` file in the same directory and doesn't support any other output.